AlexVeraPons/UnitySwipeManager/README.md

     - *Eight Sides :*  Determines if the direction of the swipe went in any of the possible eight directions (Up, Down, Left, Right, UpRight, UpLeft ...)
     - *Percentages :* Sends you the percentage it went in each direction (up: 40%, right: 60%) if you need more precision

-- Make changing its behaviour easy by allowing you to change its various variables inside the Unity Editor.
+- Changing its behaviour easy by allowing you to change its various variables inside the Unity Editor.

 # How to use it